Meowskyy/Graphyte/README.md

 ### Information

-A small game engine, built out of boredom and curiosity.
+A small game engine, built out of boredom and curiosity and as a good way of learning C++.

 ### Requirements
 - CMake